marcantonyw/agoraphobia/src/content/agoraphobia.md

 > **Ok, good for you.
 I've tried to accept the feelings, they don't just go away like that.
 My panic attacks are different.
 They're completely overwhelming, and sometimes can be traumatizing.
 I'm worried that I'll get on a plane or something and have a panic attack so bad that I have a major setback and get even more scared of going outside.**

 We're back to the illusion of danger.
 Except now it's not about the physical symptoms, it's about losing your mind.
-It's still the same exact process.
-Hate to break it to you, this is still run-of-the-mill panic attacks.
-Which means the answer is still accept and allow.
-We can play whack-a-mole with every symptom and every delusion you want.
+It's still the same exact process, still run-of-the-mill panic attacks.
+Hate to break it to you, but that means the answer is still accept and allow.
+We can play whack-a-mole with every symptom and every fear you want.
+I don't mind, it'll get repetitive though.

 Panic attacks are not dangerous physically, or psychologically.

 Let's talk about the word "traumatizing" though, because you do have a point.

 Trauma is a big word that's been thrown around a lot.
 But all trauma means is an experience so distressing that it leads to lasting changes in our thoughts, emotions, and/or behavior.